Former LA radio host gets 10 years prison in TARP fraud

 In imposing the sentence on Monday, U.S. District Judge Philip Gutierrez in Los Angeles also ordered Farahi to repay $24.4 million to 59 victims, according to SIGTARP.

-David Hurwitz, a lawyer for Farahi, did not immediately respond to requests for comment.

 Farahi, of Bel Air Estates, California, pleaded guilty last June 7.
-He once had a regular show on KIRN-AM radio.
+A receiver had earlier been appointed for his firm.
+Farahi once had a regular show on KIRN-AM radio.

+Gary Lincenberg, a lawyer for Farahi, said in an emailed statement: “Mr. Farahi’s hope and wishes are that all investors who lost money will be made whole by the time the receiver concludes his work.”

 David Tamman, 46, a former partner at the law firm Nixon Peabody, had been found guilty last November in a trial before Gutierrez for helping Farahi obstruct the SEC probe.